fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task02/task02.md

 ### 1. Specification
 - Requirements engineering process: The requirements of the system are collected.
-- The product backlog is created based on the requirements.
+- The product backlog is created based on the user requirements.
-- Decision about the used technologies.
+- The sprint backlog is created based on the system requirements.

 - Output: product backlog
 - Stakeholders: customer, developers, management

 ### 2. Design and development
+- Decision about the used technologies.
 - The outline planning and architectural design comes first (before the sprint cycles).
+- New and changed requirements are respected and the product/system backlog is updated during the sprint cycles.
 - The fine tuning design will be realized during a sprint cycle.
 - All components of the system must have running unit tests at the end of a sprint cycle.

-- Output: source codes with comments, running unit tests, UML-diagramms, ...
+- Output: source codes with comments, running unit tests, UML-diagramms, system documentation, ...
 - Stakeholders: customer, developers

 ### 3. Validation
+- All components of the system must have running unit tests at the end of a sprint cycle.
-- The implemented system is validated against the system requirements.
+- The implemented system is validated against the system requirements after each sprint cycle.
 - Integration and acceptance test for the whole system when all sprint cycles have finished.

 - Output: results from integration and acceptance tests, final release of the system with integrated help